rlennon/mscplacprj2021/README.md

 Other

-    Sprints will start <Day of Week>.
+    Sprints will start Wednesday.
     The Scrum Master role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
-    Each member of the team will work <realistic number of hours> per week, unless they are on vacation.
+    Each member of the team will work 6 per week, unless they are on vacation.

 Estimating Story Points Within Jira